lslwong/portfolio/AI & Automation portfolio/README.md

 ### 3b.
 Voice Clone — Aterra Social Media Marketing Voiceover

 **What it is:** A voiceover for Aterra's social media marketing content produced using a voice clone of my own voice built in ElevenLabs Studio.
+Aterra is my friend's luxury travel agency.

 **Why this matters:** A marketer using their own voice as a replicable content asset — consistent voice identity across high-volume social content without recording every piece individually.